18+ | Wagering and T&Cs apply | Play Responsibly | Commercial Content

 Step 3: Next, predict the scores for the six nominated fixtures.

-Regarding how the Sky Super 6 works, the premise sounds rather simple - predict the correct scores in six selected matches and walk away with £250,000 for your troubles.
+Regarding how the Sky Super 6 works, the premise sounds rather simple - predict the correct scores in six selected matches and walk away with £200,000 for your troubles (and a new car).
 This one is easy to play but incredibly difficult to master.

 To make mastering the game a little more difficult, there are no prizes for simply predicting the correct outcome.
 For example, if Chelsea plays Manchester City and you predict a 1-1 draw, that is the score required to tick off your first winner.